Worker appeals

 A: The FPO receives inquiries and questions about WCB practices in all areas of service delivery.
 However, it cannot review issues that are under appeal.
 Please visit the Fair Practices Office page for more information.

-A: If a worker needs some assistance with submitting their decision review request or appeal, they can contact the Office of the Workers’ Advocate.
-The Office of the Workers’ Advocate provides independent advice, assistance and advocacy services for injured workers and their dependants.
+A: If a worker needs some assistance with submitting their decision review request or appeal, they can contact the Worker Appeal Services.
+The Worker Appeal Services provides independent advice, assistance and advocacy services for workers and their dependants.
 These services are free of charge.

 Contact